 Prepare: A dedicated GDD staff member—hereafter the “Implementation Liaison”—will follow policy development activities to engage on implementation-related matters, as appropriate.
 Consideration and feedback to policy work products and consensus policy recommendations as it relates to implementation will occur through the various phases of the GNSO Policy Development Process.
 The Board’s approval of consensus policy recommendations marks the formal endpoint of this phase.

-Plan: This phase begins when Policy staff formally hands off the project to GDD for implementation arrange for the recruitment of the IRT at the beginning of this organize the activities required to implement consensus policy recommendations. project plan with a complete work breakdown structure is the primary output, including a draft requirements document This phase is completed when implementation project plan is posted.
+Plan: This phase begins when Policy staff hands off the project to GDD for implementation.
+In consultation with Policy staff, GDD arranges for the recruitment of the IRT and organizes the activities required to implement consensus policy recommendations.
+This includes making initial contacts with any relevant service providers and the IRT.
+This phase is complete when a project plan with a complete work breakdown structure and draft requirements document are published.

-Analyze and Design: GDD will work with the IRT during this to develop and complete new consensus policy language (if required) and any new service that may be needed.
+Analyze and Design: GDD will work with the IRT during this phase to develop and complete new consensus policy language (if required) and any new service that may be needed.
 Public comments regarding the implementation will also be solicited.
-This is complete when the effective date is announced.
+This phase is complete when the policy effective date is announced.

 Implement: GDD will announce final implementation details to the community and conduct targeted outreach to contracted parties.
 This phase is complete when the consensus policy goes into effect and Compliance begins its policy enforcement activities and reporting.

 Support and Review: GDD may serve as an internal resource as well as a resource for contracted parties in matters related to the implementation and interpretation of an implemented consensus policy.
-GDD also review consensus policies .
+GDD also supports reviews of consensus policies in collaboration with Policy and Contractual Compliance staff, the GNSO Council, and community (see Section VI below).

 Implementation Process and Milestones